In a rare UK exhibition, notorious street photographer points his camera at the people of London.

 Luckily, Britain has a lot of those.

-Gilden's latest portrait project, A Complete Examination of Middlesex, will be exhibited from 21st to the 31st May 2015 at the Cob Gallery in London.
-The photos were taken in London over a three year period and will also be collated into a book, published by the Archive of Modern Conflict.
+Gilden's latest portrait project, A Complete Examination of Middlesex, will be exhibited from May 21 to 31, 2015 at the Cob Gallery.
+The photos were taken in London over a three-year period and will also be collated into a book, published by the Archive of Modern Conflict.